Pen spinning: FingerPass Normal

 A single Pass involves rotating a pen 0.5 times from one finger slot to another.
 When performing the Pass Normal on the palm-side of hand, the pen goes downward.
 When performing a Pass Normal on the other side of the hand, the pen goes upward.
 A small combination of Passes involving the pen rotating fully around the hand, starting and ending in the 12 slot, is called a FingerPass, with the FingerPass Normal being constructed out of Pass Normals.
 This short combo is consistently considered the hardest fundamental to master because Passes between the little finger and the ring finger are often difficult to make smooth.
-A Pass combo similar to a FingerPass was performed by the character Boris Grishenko in the James Bond film GoldenEye, using only three fingers instead of the usual four.

 Advanced tricks

 In addition to the four fundamentals, more tricks have been invented and used successfully in combos.
 All tricks other than the fundamentals are usually grouped under the term "advanced tricks" (this is somewhat a misnomer due to many spinners considering many of these tricks rather simple.)
 Most advanced tricks are hybrids, which is a pen movement that consists of at least two tricks, and one or more of the tricks is "interrupted", that is, not completed fully before the next trick is executed.
 A more complex hybrid can also involve another hybrid within itself.
 Over time, individual names for hybrids have become increasingly uncommon because, instead of a unique name for each new hybrid, breakdowns explaining the interrupted tricks performed are now used.
 The following are common trick groups, the first three of which are often considered low-difficulty.